 Not all auction homes and real estate are listed for sale by Realtors in the MLS.
-The rest will likely be found on the websites of the following auctioneers:
+The rest will likely be found on the websites of the following auctioneers:auction.com

-auction.com Live and internet auctions for homes and real estate nationwide.
+Live and internet auctions for homes and real estate nationwide.corbettauctions.com

-corbettauctions.com My favorite local auctioneer- very professional.
-Live auctions for local homes and real estate, storage liquidations, personal property, business equipment, estates, benefits and fund-raisers.
+My favorite local auctioneer- very professional.
+Live auctions for local homes and real estate, storage liquidations, personal property, business equipment, estates, benefits and fund-raisers.downsauction.com

-downsauction.com Live auctions for local homes and real estate, moving sales, estate sales.
+Live auctions for local homes and real estate, moving sales, estate sales.musickauction.com

-musickauction.com Live auctions for Idaho homes and real estate.
+Live auctions for Idaho homes and real estate.williamsauction.com

-Not just an agent, Dan Rowe is a licensed real estate broker in the state of Idaho and Realtor in good standing since 1991 holding the following designations: Accredited Buyer's Representative, Certified Residential Specialist and Graduate of Realtor Institute.
+Not just an agent, Dan Rowe is a licensed real estate broker in the state of Idaho and Realtor in good standing since 1991 and earned three designations; Accredited Buyer's Representative, Certified Residential Specialist and Graduate of Realtor Institute.